-Shell grit, the optimal source of calcium
+Shell grit as a source of calcium

-- A 100% natural product, organically formed calcium carbonate.
+- 100% natural product: organically-formed calcium carbonate.

-- Improved feed conversion.
+- improved feed conversion.

-- Drier manure.
+- dryer manure.